GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 ### Promises {: #promises }

-Manifest V3 provides first-class support for promises: many popular APIs support promises now, and we will eventually support promises on all appropriate methods.
+Manifest V3 provides first-class support for promises.
+Many popular APIs support promises now, and we will eventually support promises on all appropriate methods.